 - Engage with every patient at every visit about the COVID-19 vaccine.

-- Ask your patient if they have been vaccinated or are planning to get vaccinated.
+- Ask all of your patients (12 years or older) if they have been vaccinated or are planning to get vaccinated.
 If not, ask them about their concerns and questions.

 - Address specific concerns with the facts and relevant talking points.

-- Reassure them that you had the vaccine (or that you plan to be vaccinated once a vaccine is available).
-Explain why you got the vaccine and what it was like (or why you plan to get it when available).
+- Reassure them that you had the vaccine.
+Explain why you got the vaccine and what it was like.

 - Stress the importance of receiving the second dose.